reslp/AmpliPiper/README.md

 #### Analysis steps

+> :warning: _From the 7th of November, since BOLD upgraded from v4 to v5, the API service is migrating and thus unavailable.
+We advise that you use, for now, BLAST and, if you do not wish to perform species identification, we suggest to change the name of the loci (for example, from `COX1` to `COI`)._

-1. **Demultiplexing**: The pipeline uses `demultiplex_fastq.py` to demultiplex the raw fastq files based (1) on correct alignment of the primer sequences at the terminal ends of a raw FASTQ file and (2) on the expected lenngth of the amplicon .
+1. **Demultiplexing**: The pipeline uses `demultiplex_fastq.py` to demultiplex the raw fastq files based (1) on correct alignment of the primer sequences at the terminal ends of a raw FASTQ file and (2) on the expected length of the amplicon .
 2. **Filtering**: The pipeline uses `NanoFilt` to remove low-quality reads based on a PHRED-scaled quality threshold.
 3. **Consensus Sequence Reconstruction**: The pipeline uses `amplicon_sorter.py` to reconstruct consensus sequences for each locus and sample.
-4. **Choice of Haplotypes**: The pipeline uses `ChooseConsensus.py` to estimate the expected ploidy and chooses consensus haplotypes reconstructed with amplicon_sorter that match in frequency with the expected ploidy based on Chi-square tests.
+4. **Choice of Haplotypes**: The pipeline uses `ChooseConsensus.py` to estimate the expected ploidy and chooses consensus haplotypes reconstructed with amplicon_sorter that match in frequency with the expected ploidy based on maximum likelihood tests.
-5. **Species Identification**: The pipeline uses `bold_api.py` to identify species based on the BOLD API using the consensus sequences either of **COX1**, **ITS** or **MATK_RBCL** amplicons.
+5. **Species Identification**: The pipeline uses, as a default, `bold_api.py` to identify species based on the BOLD API using the consensus sequences either of **COX1**, **ITS** or **MATK_RBCL** amplicons.
+There is also the possibility to use BLAST API for the same loci, by setting the `--blast` flag: the two species identification services are mutually exclusive.
 6. **Phylogenetic Analysis**: The pipeline uses `iqtree` to reconstruct maximum likelihood (ML) trees for each locus separately and for all loci combined.
 In addition, `astral` is used to reconstruct a concatenated tree across all loci based on the locus-specific ML-trees.
 7. **Genetic Distance Calculation**: The pipeline uses `treedistance.py` to calculate Robinson-Foulds distances between trees.
 8. **Species Delineation**: The pipeline uses `asap` to perform species delineation for each locus and the concatenated dataset (obtained with `MergeAln.py`).